DigitalPublishingToolkit/TOD31NetworkedContentAnalysis/md/book.md

 This made it possible to start to compare the two national situations.
 The Dutch study is discussed in detail in Chapter 3.

-It was at this point that I found myself in the very midst of the controversy I was invested in researching, arguably in full accordance with Latour's directive that researchers jump straight into the middle of their controversy object as it unfolds.
-Following the publication of my work on these national climate change debates, Dutch skeptics, perhaps prompted by media monitoring tools of their own, started e-mailing me and including other scholars in their communications to me in cc (the ‘carbon copy' setting in email).
-In one email, I was kindly asked for a headshot, so this person could identify me on his blog along with his review of my article.
-Another email described as ‘hurtful' my linking of Dutch skeptics' work to research by Oreskes and others that discussed the financial ties of skeptics to fossil fuel and other sponsoring industries.
-Still, others wrote to ask why I had not just contacted them directly to learn the ‘truth' about climate change, or posed my queries directly to them regarding their specific methodological approaches and tactics, assumedly to bypass the public nature and impact of my research findings.
-Somewhat overwhelmed by these direct responses but also by their tone, I decided not to write back at this time.[^03ch01introduction_13][^03ch01introduction_14] I wanted to continue my research without getting to know the actors personally and interfering with my ‘objects of study,’ given that observational distance is (also) necessary for both of the approaches which I will introduce later in this chapter, namely ‘content analysis’ and ‘digital methods,’ to keep their status as *non-intrusive* methods.
+It was at this point that I found myself entering the controversy I was invested in researching, arguably in full accordance with Latour’s directive that researchers jump straight into the middle of ‘their’ controversy as it unfolds.
+Following the publication of my work on these national climate change debates, Dutch actors, perhaps prompted by media monitoring tools of their own, started emailing me.
+In their messages to me, they included other scholars in cc (the ‘carbon copy’ setting in email.
+One email asked for a headshot to be placed alongside a review of my article.
+Another email described as ‘hurtful’ my linking of Dutch skeptics’ work to research by Oreskes and others that discuss the financial ties of these actors to fossil fuels and other sponsoring industries.
+Others wrote to ask why I had not just contacted them personally to learn the truth about climate change, or posed my queries directly to them regarding their specific methodological approaches and tactics, assumedly to bypass the public nature and impact of my research findings.
+Somewhat taken aback by these direct responses (and also by their tone), I decided not to engage in direct conversation at that time.[^03ch01introduction_13] [^03ch01introduction_14] Furthermore, observational distance is necessary for both of the approaches which I will introduce later in this chapter, namely ‘content analysis’ and ‘digital methods’, to keep their status as non-intrusive methods.

 ## Formulating the Case Studies